cc-archive/cc-cert-edu/contents/index.md

    * Providing Training
    * Evaluating OER as Professional Development

-   Participants take either module 5 or module 6 depending on their role.
+Completion of the Creative Commons Educator Certificate involves taking all units 1 through 4 plus either unit 5 or unit 6 depending on your role.